 But these numbers could have been far more impressive when we consider those consumers who, despite those commitments to provide greater accessibility and a superior viewing experience still choose to view this memorable tournament through pirate streams.

-The damage caused by piracy to live sporting events
+The damage caused by piracy and the importance of protecting live broadcasts

 Live broadcasters are investing in anti-piracy solutions to tackle the growing problem of illegal rebroadcasts to protect the reputation of the events and their investments.
 These illegal broadcasts are having a detrimental effect on revenue.